For every upside in life, there is often a downside.

 Charisma, at first blush, seems oppositional to the hardwiring of introverts.

-However, researchers suggest that introverts may possess attributes that make charisma more aligned with long-term achievement than extroverts.
+However, researchers suggest introverts may possess attributes that make charisma more aligned with long-term achievement than extroverts.

 Also, some schools of thought suggest that charismatic leaders can be introverts but are unwilling to let introversion get in the way of bringing their ideas to fruition.